 The Miette Hot Springs cost 6.05$ as they are owned and operated by Parks Canada.
 They have 2 hot pools and 2 cold pools which contain these 5 minerals: sulfates, calcium bicarbonate, magnesium and sodium.
 If you’re brave try the coldest pool.
 If you've done the Sulphur skyline hike this will be the perfect way to relax afterwards.
 The hot springs are only 100 meters away from the trailhead.

 As well as Banff, Jasper has it’s own gondola too.
 It costs CAD45$ and offers spectacular panoramic views from the top.
 You can hike up there too but it’s 1000m elevation gain so I haven’t yet attempted it.
-There’s also a hike you can do at the upper gondola station to Whistlers Mountain which is a further 200m in elevation.
+There’s also a hike you can do at the upper gondola station to Whistlers Mountain or Indian Ridge.

 Hike along the Maligne Canyon